Ethan-Good/startup/notes.md

 ##### list
 multiple elements like body,section
 ##### descendents
-sections that are in bodys is the example
+sections that are in bodys is the example. this would be written as->   body section
 #### declaration
 the colon
 #### Property